vhscom/fetch-inject/README.md

 Fetch Inject is available on NPM and CDN.
 It ships in the following flavors: IIFE, UMD and ES6.

-Save latest minfied UMD bundle to a file with [cURL](https://curl.haxx.se/):
+Save latest minified UMD bundle to a file with [cURL](https://curl.haxx.se/):

     curl -o fetch-inject.umd.min.js https://cdn.jsdelivr.net/npm/fetch-inject